ValleeDepartment of Residences

 The following are descriptions for Vallee Halls:

-Named for Flora Egerton, the founder of the Women's Institute of Niagara.
-Egerton was responsible for petitioning for a University in the Niagara area in 1957.
+Named for Flora Egerter, the founder of the Women's Institute of Niagara.
+Egerter was responsible for petitioning for a University in the Niagara area in 1957.
 Due to her persistance and appreciation for higher learning Brock University was formed from the Women's Institute initiative.

 Bradley Hall Armadillos

 Named for Olive Bradley.
 Bradley became the first institutional Health Nurse in Canada in 1908 and worked at the Plymouth Cordage Company in Welland for 32 years.
 She was a pioneer in the field of nursing and laid the foundation for public health nursing in Niagara.